 Short brief of Pokhara Day Tour

 Our Pokhara day tour starts at 05:AM with the sunrise view from Sarangkot and ends at 04:PM.
 The visit includes these places such as Mahendra Cave, Phewa Lake, World Peace Pagoda, David’s fall, Bharahi Temple, Gupteshwar Mahadev Cave, and International Mountain Museum.

 Pokhara (City of Lakes, Caves, and Mountains)

 For adventure seekers, Pokhara is a popular starting point for many adventure treks in the Annapurna region as well as many paragliding, zip flyer, and Tandem flight opportunities.
-This city is a beautiful contrast of the bustling Lakeside Pokhara and Old Pokhara, which is home to many beautiful historical temples and is also the city's commercial hub.
-Phewa Lake, a spectacular lake that borders Lakeside Pokhara and Old Pokhara, it flawlessly reflects the mountains that border it, making it a breathtaking photo-opportunity.
+This city is a beautiful contrast to the bustling Lakeside Pokhara and Old Pokhara, which is home to many beautiful historical temples and is also the city's commercial hub.
+Phewa Lake, a spectacular lake that borders Lakeside Pokhara and Old Pokhara, flawlessly reflects the mountains that border it, making it a breathtaking photo opportunity.
 The old city houses shops where you can buy famous handicrafts, woodwork, and wool-work.

 How to reach Pokhara?